kyopark2014/aws-robomaker/development-tools.md

 - Rvis is a 3D Visulizer for the ROS framework.
 It provides information on the robot state and world around it (virtual or real).

+- Rviz is a 3D visualization tool for ROS.
+It provides information on the robot state and world around it (virtual or real).
+You can use this tool to see sensor outputs (like camera feeds and the robot's current location on map), analyze your URDF models, set custom robot configurations and more.
+To visualize your robot sensors and map, we first need to point to our robot components.

 ### Rqt